-Madden Creek Water System Improvement Project (Madden Creek Water System Interconnection)
+Madden Creek Water System Interconnection and Distribution Project

-The project will benefit public health through enhancement of water supply and reliability as well as improving fire protection within the water system service area.
+The project will benefit the public by enhancing water supply and reliability as well as improving fire protection within the water system service area.

 Stacie Lyans, Community Relations